atfides/experiments/README.md

 Possibility to activate atFides by creating a new issue or by commenting on an issue.

-1. anybody on Github can set up a repo to start paying (activating atfides)
+> anybody on Github can set up a repo to activate atfides